jpoiret/coq/README.md

 We provide a script for a local setup, using `opam`, that installs and builds everything.
 We recommend using this approach to setup the project.
 The specific instructions can be found in the [corresponding section](#opam-setup).
-After setting up, consider reading the [how to navigate the code section](#navigating-the-code).
+After setting up, consider reading the section on [how to navigate the code](#navigating-the-code).

 Alternatively, Rocq already provides a Nix setup with the necessary dependencies.
 Check the [corresponding section](#nix-setup) below for more details.

 Otherwise, usual Rocq installation instructions apply to this artifact.
 These can be found in the file `INSTALL.md`.
 The OPAM switch method is recommended, with a small download